AlexaCRM/alexacrm.github.io/integration-cds/fetchxml.md

 The returned collection contains several members:

-- `xml` -- FetchXML query that was sent to CDS.
+- `xml` -- FetchXML query that was sent to Dataverse.
 - `error` -- error message, null if no errors.
 - `results` -- an object that contains results of the query.
   - `entities` -- array of retrieved Entity objects